 We all learn from an early age the noises that different animals make.
 Cows go moo, pigs go oink, and so on.
-But have you ever stopped to consider why animals make sound?
+But have you ever stopped to consider why animals make sounds?
 What purpose does it serve, and why are there so many different sounds?

 Different Types of Sound

 Invertebrates use mechanical sound, but they cannot produce vocal sounds.
-Mechanical sound is produced by rubbing body parts together or by making contact with an object.
+Mechanical sound is produced by rubbing body parts together or making contact with an object.
 Many vertebrate species also create mechanical sounds.